ShaneHarvey/RapMap/report.md

 Before:Match:After:Start 45:39:66:15
 ```

-# Scoring Matrix for edit distance:
+## Scoring matrix for edit distance:
 "Ideally, the match/mismatch penalties used in genome alignment would match the
 evolutionary distances of the sequences being aligned; human DNA to itself is
 expected to be more than 99.9% identical."